aggviolinist/Serverless-Web-Application-on-AWS/README.md

 npm install react-router-dom
 npm run dev
 ```
-Add the `.env` file with the API gateway url
+On the `.env` file add:
+ - the API gateway url
+ - The gitpod server url

+Update the CORS on API gateway to be able to route traffic

 > ![Alt text](images/coffee1.png?raw=true "Output on website")
 > ![Alt text](images/coffee2.png?raw=true "Output on website")